 To answer, drag the appropriate action or actions to the correct location or locations in the work area.
+Possible Domain Controller Action Place here

 Leading the way in IT testing and certification tools, www.testking.com

 Explanation: The question explicitly asks for a "Forest Trust Relationship", rather than just an external trust.
 To create a forest trust relationship, both forests must be in Windows 2003 functional level.
 For this functional level, all domains must be in Windows 2003 functional level which requires that all domain controllers are running Windows 2003 Server.